Is a Business License Required to Flip Houses?

 Despite the vast benefits of LLC formation, there are some cons that make some investors shy away from the business structure.
 First, the setup costs can range anywhere from $0-1000 depending on what state you form the LLC in.
 You must also have an address in the state you want to form the LLC in (not a PO box).
 Furthermore, you must be present to receive mail at this address year-round unless you choose to have a designated agent to handle your mail for you.
 Because there’s not an easy way around these initial set-up costs, some investors choose to jump in without forming a business structure.

 Furthermore, the time it takes to form an LLC can vary.
-In busy periods (such as COVID-19 times), LLC formation can take as long as 3 months to go from filing to registration.
+In busy periods, LLC formation can take as long as 3 months to go from filing to registration.
 This wait is often too long for investors, and they choose to jump in and risk their personal assets as a result.

 “LLC formation can take as long as 3 months to go from filing to registration.”